Ainara12/Fundamentals-DataAnalysis-tasks/README.md

 # Fundamentals-DataAnalysis-tasks
-I created this repository for Fundamentals of Data Analysis tasks.
+I created this repository for Machine learning module.